plattfot/picmover/README.md

 make install DESTDIR=<location>
 ```

-where <location> is where you want to install it.
+Where LOCATION is where you want to install it.
 The default is /usr.
 Before you run the script make sure you have python-libgexiv2,
 python-gobject and python-gobject2 version 0.10 installed.